larpchronicles/rules/chronicles-rulebook.md

    >This specially designed helmet for knights who have too often fell victim to physically-induced-narcolepsy.
 This helmet will let the wearer Minimize any Waylay effect they receive.
 This has 5 charges and must be repped.
 #### Repair Lock
    >The smith is able to fix a previously broken lock.
 The repair of the lock takes 1 minute of time in addition to the three ranks of raw materials.
 This is not a tagged item.
+#### Thrown Weapon
+   >This creates a Thrown Weapon that has a base damage of 1 and a Durability of 5.

 ### Tier IV